 Preferred method of payment: cash or bank transfer

-I offer an initial 30 minute telephone or face to face session free of charge.
+I offer a free no obligation 30 minute telephone, online or face to face consultation.

 Under normal circumstances I will consider home visits, however there may be an additional cost depending upon location.